Why AI can never become self-conscious without a Body and Others (and why Big Data will never be Big enough)

 Dat toont aan dat het kind niet alleen het object ziet, maar ook als het ware een denkbeeldige blik meedenkt die het snoepje volgt, ook wanneer het niet zichtbaar is.
 Dat perspectief van de ander – het besef dat er altijd andere blikken mogelijk zijn – is fundamenteel voor ons zelfbewustzijn.

 En dit brengt ons bij de diepere rol van de lichamelijke verbondenheid tussen mensen.
 Onze lichamen bestaan nooit puur op zichzelf: ze zijn altijd al op een subtiele manier verbonden met die van anderen.
 Denk aan de glimlach van een baby.
-Na enkele weken al zal een baby spontaan terugglimlachen wanneer iemand naar hem of haar glimlacht.
+Na enkele weken al zal een baby terugglimlachen wanneer iemand naar hem of haar glimlacht.
 Dat gebeurt niet vanuit een begrip van de sociale context (‘O, die persoon glimlacht naar mij, die heeft dus graag dat ik terug lach’), maar is louter het gevolg van een automatische lichamelijke reactie.
 Deze spontane, reflexmatige glimlach toont hoezeer lichamen op elkaar reageren, zonder nadenken.

 Het is precies die verbondenheid die maakt dat we zo gevoelig zijn voor anderen.
 De pijn van iemand die zichzelf met een mes in de arm snijdt, zindert bijna letterlijk in ons na.
 En iemands anders vreugde steekt ons aan.
 Het lichaam van de ander is steeds op een rijk geschakeerde manier vervlochten en verbonden met ons eigen lichaam.
 Mijn “lezen” van andermans lichaam is niet het gevolg van intellectuele overpeinzing, maar vloeit voort uit een reeds bestaande verknooptheid ermee.